HughP/MLKA/README.md

 The purpose of this work is to present research and raises questions about the keyboard layout design presented to minority language users of text input solutions.
 It is my hope to make the text input process easier for languages which are discriminated against by technological norms.

 ####License and contributions
 In one sense this is "not traditional open source" in that I (Hugh) am not licensing the repo under the GPL or CC or other such license.
 However, I am attempting to work more openly and github is the best venue I have found for working openly.
-So, collaboration is possible, forking the repo is also possible, and comments and corrections are always welcome.
+So, collaboration is possible, forking the repo is also technically possible, and comments and corrections are always welcome.
 However, until after the masters thesis is presented, pull requests will be reviewed with caution (but not necessarily outright rejected).
 This is simply because in the academic humanities it is important (at least for my institution) to have work independent of others, as such independence is the basis of "originality".
-However, my contention with this institutional premise is that with the academic nature of publication citations, I don't see the plethora of individual work, outside of collaboration or the foundation of thought influenced by others.
+However, my contention with this institutional premise is that with the academic nature of publication citations, I don't see the plethora of individual work, independent of collaboration or the formation of thought influenced by others.
+That is, [what is original anyway](https://youtu.be/c7g_oViD00I?t=8s)?
 Also in contrast to the norms of open source licenses and collaboration practice this repo may contain cited works which are not Hugh's "invention".
 These will always, where possible indicate who the original author/contributor is.
-This is more inline with the academic tradition of publishing rather than the open source tradition of nameless collaboration.
+This is more inline with the academic tradition of publishing (and fair use) rather than the open source tradition of nameless collaboration.
+Which means, in short I may not have the legal right to license everything in this repo under a single license.

 ##Papers and presentations
 _The following papers and presentations can be found in this repo as well._